rajveer-s/Simple-Notes/README.md

 ---

 ## USAGE:
-You need to be inside the Develop folder to invoke the server.js file
+You need to follow the command below to invoke the server.js file

 ```
-cd Develop/

 node server.js

 ```